arktypeio/arktype/README.md

 export const { data, problems } = user({
     name: "Alan Turing",
     device: {
-        // "device/platform must be 'android' or 'ios' (was 'enigma')"
+        // problems.summary: "device/platform must be 'android' or 'ios' (was 'enigma')"
         platform: "enigma"
     }
 })
 ```

-With each character you type, you'll get immediate feedback from TypeScript— either a specific and helpful `ParseError` or a fully-inferred `Type`!
-This exactly mirrors the result you can expect at runtime down to the punctuation of the error message.
+With each character you type, you'll get **immediate feedback from your editor** in the form of either a fully-inferred `Type` or a specific and helpful `ParseError`.

+This result exactly mirrors what you can expect to happen at runtime- down to the punctuation of the error message.

+**No plugins required**.

 Sound too good to be true?
-[See for yourself in-browser.](https://arktype.io/docs/#your-first-type)
+Check out [how it works](#how) or [try it yourself in-browser.](https://arktype.io/docs/#your-first-type)

 <!-- @snipStart:install -->